austi003/adventureGame/README.md

 adventureGame
 =============

-Text based RPG game done in JavaScript to reinforce Functions, Loops, Objects, etc.
+Text based RPG game done primarily in JavaScript to reinforce Functions, Loops, Objects, etc. Using HTML/CSS for display along w/ jQuery.

 I'm relatively new to JavaScript and have been following along in the CodeAcademy tutorials.
 I decided to make my own text based RPG game that will make use of Functions, Objects, While loops, For loops, etc.